vstudiocode/milestone-2/README.md

 Design wise, it doesn't look that good.
-I'm not that good at designing stuff.
+I'm a backend develper.

 My objective was making everything clickable and linked to eachother.
 Which is succeeded in :).